 - NSDISketchLib: Enabling Efficient Sketch-based Monitoring on Programmable Switches (to appear)Hun Namkung, Zaoxing Liu, Daehyeok Kim, Vyas Sekar, and Peter SteenkisteIn Proceedings of 19th USENIX Symposium on Networked Systems Design and Implementation (NSDI), 2022.

-- SIGCOMMRedPlane: Enabling Fault-Tolerant Stateful In-Switch Applications (to appear)Daehyeok Kim, Jacob Nelson, Dan Ports, Vyas Sekar, and Srinivasan SeshanIn Proceedings of ACM SIGCOMM, 2021.
+- SIGCOMMRedPlane: Enabling Fault-Tolerant Stateful In-Switch Applications (to appear)Daehyeok Kim, Jacob Nelson, Dan R. K. Ports, Vyas Sekar, and Srinivasan SeshanIn Proceedings of ACM SIGCOMM, 2021.

 - SIGCOMMTEA: Enabling State-Intensive Network Functions on Programmable SwitchesDaehyeok Kim, Zaoxing Liu, Yibo Zhu, Changhoon Kim, Jeongkeun Lee, Vyas Sekar, and Srinivasan SeshanIn Proceedings of ACM SIGCOMM, 2020.